-Below is an overview of the scandium market as it stands today.
-Topics covered include current production, newcomers to the space and the metal’s potentially bright future.
+Below is an overview of the scandium market.
+Topics covered include current production, newcomers to the space and the metal's potentially bright future.

 Current scandium production

-The first reported large-scale scandium production was associated with Russian military programs.
+The first known large-scale scandium production was associated with Russian military programs.
 Details are lost to history, but Russians reportedly alloyed the metal with aluminum to make lightweight MIG fighter parts.
-Mining at these historic Russian production sites has ceased.
-However, stockpiles of scandium oxide and scandium master alloy remain in Russia.
+Mining at these historic Russian production sites has ceased, but stockpiles of scandium oxide and scandium master alloy remain in Russia.
 These stockpiles are rumored to be dwindling, but continue to be offered for sale on the market.

-Today, most scandium is produced as a by-product of processing activities associated with the production of other metals, minerals or rare earths.
-As a result, scandium supply can be affected by the supply and demand dynamics of the metals it is produced alongside of.
-That can make the metal’s already tough-to-follow market dynamics even more difficult to understand.
+Today, most scandium is produced as a by-product during the processing of other ores, such as uranium or rare earths, or recovered from previously processed tailings.
+As a result, scandium supply can be affected by the supply and demand dynamics of the metals it is produced with.
+That can make the metal's already tough-to-follow market dynamics even more difficult to understand.

 Scandium price and trading

-According to the US Geological Survey, the global scandium market is “small relative to most other metals.”
-This is best exemplified by global production and consumption of the metal, which is estimated at between just 10 to 15 metric tons annually.
+The US Geological Survey states that the global scandium market is "small relative to most other metals."
+This is exemplified by global production and consumption, which is only an estimated 15 to 20 metric tons annually.

 The US Department of Commerce and the International Trade Commission do not have specific data on trading for the metal.
 Furthermore, there is no formal buy/sell market today — scandium is not traded on an exchange and there are no terminal or futures markets.